blackhole077/DotA2-Random-Hero-Selector/README.md

 Finally, this project serves to **demonstrate the developer's knowledge in standard Python practices**, including proper documentation, docstring usage, and type annotation.

-## Introduction

-Do you ever feel nostalgic for the halcyon days of selecting random heroes in DotA 2?
-Ever feel annoyed about only being able to random on your first two picks, or possibly picking a hero you really didn't want?
-Then this GUI is a great fit for you!

-Small, lightweight, and easy to use, this tool gives you a risk-free place to satisfy your cravings!
-You can even set up a personalized "random pool" to make sure you never, ever roll certain heroes!

-Future features will include ad-hoc filtering!
-With filters ranging from primary attributes to types of crowd control, these robust filters make sure your random pick is the best fit for the team.

-## Purpose and Motivation

-This project was initially designed due to a personal annoyance I, the developer, felt when friends of mine constantly pressed the random button when selecting heroes.
-This usually resulted in arguments about bad drafting, sparking the (wildly uncreative) idea of having a tool that mimicked the process for you.

-Initially, the project was a simple command-line tool, but this made the tool feel somewhat limited.
-Consequently, the simplicity of the underlying logic lent itself well as a project to learn Tkinter with.

-## What the Expectations Were

-To give an idea of why certain design decisions were made (good or bad), it helps to have an understanding of what this project was **expected to do**.
-As such, below is an bulleted list of those expectations.

-- Update the original implementation to be more robust and customizable by an end user
-- Create a user-friendly GUI that contains the intended functionality
-- Add ad-hoc filtering based on different aspects of a given hero
-- Add hero portraits to provide glance value to the overall program, along with code to fetch images if not available locally

-For personal expectations regarding this project, I include the following expectations as well.

-- Codebase should be well-documented with proper doc-strings and in-line comments wherever applicable
-- Codebase should make use of type hinting/type annotation wherever applicable
-- Codebase should be designed in such a way that individual portions of code are not highly coupled

-Overall, the personal goals for this project was to **demonstrate good coding practices in a simple project**.

-## Required Packages and Libraries

-The following libraries are necessary to ensure that the program runs properly.

-- `Python3` (specifically `Python 3.5+`)
-- `scipy.special`
-- `numpy`
-- `pandas`
-- `PIL (Python Imaging Library)`

-Other libraries (e.g., `tkinter`) are assumed to be builtin libraries for Python.

-It is strongly recommended that a **virtual environment** is used if you intend to develop this work further.
-Examples of Python virtual environments include **venv** and **Anaconda**.

-## How to Run the Program

-The program assumes that you're using `Python 3.5+`, which can be determined by either typing in `python --version` or `python3 --version`.

-To run the program, simply navigate to the directory that houses this repository and type in the following command: `python random_hero_select_gui.py` or `python3 random_hero_select_gui.py`

 ## Future Works and Directions

-Currently the project contains all basic functionality, including ad-hoc filtering.
+Currently the project contains all basic functionality, including ad hoc filtering.
 However, there are additional features that could be introduced should there be additional demand for it.

 ### Hiding the filter panel

-As of right now, the filter panel is somewhat unwieldy, consuming more than 2/3 the available GUI space.
-As such, a feature that could be implemented is some sort of button or command that effectively "hides" the panel at the end-users' discretion.
+As of right now, the filter panel is somewhat unwieldy, consuming more than 2/3 of the available GUI space.
+As such, a feature that could be implemented is some sort of button or command that effectively "hides" the panel at the end-user's discretion.

 ### A file menu for selecting new hero preference lists